Less Stress Please

 Unsure of your ability to do something?

 Don’t try to go it alone.
 If the problem is work, talk to a co-worker or supportive boss.
 Ask a knowledgeable friend or call the local library or an organization that can supply the information you need.
 Write down other ways that you might get the answers or skills you need.
-Turn to tapes, books, or classes, for example, if you need a little tutoring.
-This works equally well when you’re learning relaxation response techniques, too.
+Turn to books, classes, or free online courses, for example.
+This works equally well when you’re learning relaxation response techniques too.

 Clear the deck of at least one time-consuming household task.
-Hire a house-cleaning service, shop for groceries through the Internet, convene a family meeting to consider who can take on certain jobs, or barter with or pay teens for work around the house and yard.
+Hire a house-cleaning service, shop for groceries online, convene a family meeting to consider who can take on certain jobs, or barter with or pay teens for work around the house and yard.
 Consider what is truly essential and important to you and what might take a backseat right now.

 Not enough time for stress relief?